-- invests in ETFs tracking U.S. treasuries and corporate bonds
+- Invests in: ETFs tracking U.S. Treasuries, commercial bonds

 The operation of Buoy can be summarized as follows:

 - consider high-yield bonds, corporate bonds, and U.S. Treasuries with long-term, mid-term, and short-term maturities a universe with a known performance ranking